 This 40-hour program is not the typical language-neutral course that only involves reading and watching videos.
 Throughout this strategically designed coursework, you’ll also improve your oral interpreting skills.
 You’ll practice with many doctor-patient vignettes as if you were in an actual medical encounter.
-Our innovative method will help gain skills that can be applied to any language.
+Although the training is not specific to any language, our innovative method will help gain skills that can be applied to any language.

 Study at your own speed and at any time to earn your certificate of completion.
 Our short-sized lessons can easily fit into your busy schedule.
 This training program is approved to meet the requirements to apply for the national certification exams with CCHI and NBCMI.